 Different from the classical separation into quasistationary and transient energy transport, the spatial scales of the transport are quite similar in both hemispheres, pointing towards similarities in the contribution of active physical mechanisms.
-The most pronounced difference between the two separation methods is that planetary transport, $\tilde{vE}p$ , is broadly similar in both hemispheres, whereas quasistationary transport, $\tilde{vE}{q-s}^{q-s}$ , is mainly important in the NH.
+The most pronounced difference between the two separation methods is that planetary transport, $\widetilde{vE}p$ , is broadly similar in both hemispheres, whereas quasistationary transport, $\widetilde{vE}^{q-s}$ , is mainly important in the NH.

 In the annual mean, most energy and moisture in the extratropics are transported by synoptic eddies, $\widetilde{vE}{sy}$ .
 It is remarkable that in the large range of atmospheric eddies, those at scales in the band between 2000 and 8000 km are responsible for most of the meridional energy transport for the whole extra-tropics.
 This points towards the importance of baroclinic instability for inducing the extra-tropical energy transport as long hypothesised (Holton and Hakim, 2013).
-Howtary waves around the polar boundaries of both hemispheres feature the transport component with the largest inter-annual variability globally.

-5 ever, other mechanisms may contribute to the formation of eddies at the synoptic scale.
+However, other mechanisms may contribute to the formation of eddies at the synoptic scale.
 Hence, a future study is planned to investigate the causes and effects of energy transport at different scales.

-The synoptic energy transport reveals to be influenced litto the by the season.
+The synoptic energy transport reveals to be influenced little by the season.
 In contrast, extra-tropical planetary transport, $\tilde{vE}p$ , is of major importance only in the winter season mainly by transporting dry energy, $\tilde{vD}p$ .
 In winter around the Arctic boundary, quasi-stationary planetary waves, $\tilde{vE}p^{q-s}$ , dominate the energy transport.
+Such quasi-stationary planetary waves around the polar boundaries of both hemispheres feature the transport component with the largest inter-annual variability globally.

-Such quasi-stationary planethe Hadley circulation in the tropics for transporting energy, $\widetilde{vE}{md}$ , to the winter hemisphere and transporting moisture, $\widetilde{vQ}{md}$ , in the opposite direction.
-In the sub-tropical summer, quasi-stationary planetary waves transporting moisture, $\widetilde{vQ}{p}^{q-s}$ , are the largest contributor to poleward energy trans- port, which is associated with monsoon systems.
+Other known characteristics of the atmospheric circulation are reproduced in this study, such as the dominance of the Hadley circulation in the tropics for transporting energy, $\widetilde{vE}{md}$ , to the winter hemisphere and transporting moisture, $\widetilde{vQ}{md}$ , in the opposite direction.
+In the sub-tropical summer, quasi-stationary planetary waves transporting moisture, $\widetilde{vQ}p^{q-s}$ , are the largest contributor to poleward energy transport, which is associated with monsoon systems.